RockitBootcamp/Student-Resources/Computer Setup/README.md

 Visit "localhost/php" in the browser.
 See if PHP pulls up the info page.

+> Note that we do not need to add a record in our hosts file at `/etc/hosts` because Apache will already have a record there for us.

 ## Additional VirtualHosts

 Create more Virtual Hosts for all your Milestones.
 Below is the an example of what your M1 VirtualHost should have: